tecnocrata/deps-cop/README.md

-# deps_cop - Dependency Analyzer
+# depscop - Dependency Analyzer

-`deps_cop` is a Rust-based command-line tool designed to analyze and report on the dependencies between C# project files (`*.csproj`).
+`depscop` is a Rust-based command-line tool designed to analyze and report on the dependencies between C# project files (`*.csproj`).
 It offers insights into project structures, visualizes dependencies via diagrams, and detects circular dependencies to help maintain clean and manageable project architectures.

 ## Features